vmayank70094/Microsoft-Submission-Mayank-Kumar-Patel/README.md

 ## Installing and running application

+1. Install python(Version-3.10.4)
+2. Install pip (Version - 22.1.1)
+3. Run the command   *  pip install -r requirements.txt  *
-1. Firstly, clone the git repository to your local machine or you can download the zip file and extract it.
+4. Clone the git repository to your local machine or you can download the zip file and extract it.
-2. Open the command prompt and navigate to the directory you extracted in the previous step and run the command: streamlit run app.py
+5. Open the command prompt and navigate to the directory you extracted in the previous step and run the command:
+ * streamlit run app.py  *

 # Compatibility and other requirements